 Your marketing efforts should be contributing to this bottom-line equation.
 Executives and key stakeholders are doing this math for marketing costs overall (likely with the rest of the value chain costs and profits for goods and/or services).

 Let’s continue our example with software.
 Now we’re going to show the value on a demo video we’re promoting.
 Let’s make it easy and say anyone who views our demo is considered an SQL.
 We’re running ads and sending emails this month to promote the demo.
-We might have some marketing value chain metrics that begin like these:
+We might have some marketing value chain metrics that begin like this:

 Imagine two different scenarios using the same campaign results, but different situations.